octohost/django-staticsite/README.md

 Django-staticsite
 ====

-Basic [Django](https://www.djangoproject.com/) container for octohost.
+Basic [Django-staticsite](https://www.djangoproject.com/) container for octohost.

-Clone this repo and use Django to develop your website.
+Clone this repo and use Django-staticsite to develop your website.

 Push this repo to your octohost: